 3.00 credits

-Prerequisites: Masters level course in applied statistics equivalent to NURS 5020; course open to students not in the Nursing PhD Program with instructor consent.
+Prerequisites: Open to students in the Nursing PhD program; Others with instructor consent.

 Grading Basis: Graded